3qilabs/awetestlib/README.md

     ruby -v

-Additionally, you will need to install DevKit to compile a few dependent gems.
-You can download DevKit [here](http://rubyinstaller.org/downloads/) and the installation directions can be found [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)
+Additionally, for Windows, you will need to install the RubyInstaller DevKit to compile a few dependent gems.
+You can download DevKit
+[here](http://rubyinstaller.org/downloads/)
+and the installation directions can be found [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)

 ## Install

-In a terminal or command prompt, install the awetestlib gem
+In a terminal or command prompt, install the awetestlib gem:

     gem install awetestlib --no-ri --no-rdoc

-Note: This could take up to 5 minutes for first time installs and you may need to use 'sudo'
+Note: This could take up to 5 minutes for first time installs.
+You may need to use 'sudo' on OSX

 ## Setup Regression Module

-To setup the regression module, run the following command and verify the step
+Run the following command and verify the step

     awetestlib regression_setup